"Razzamatootie!" -- Dannie Richmond, "Eat that Chicken"

 whose heart’s wild soar and swoop into the dark

-is the stuff angels watch with longing.
+angels watch with longing.

 Introduction: Down